Murder of Reena Virk: In popular culture

 The murder of Reena Virk inspired a monologue play, The Shape of a Girl (2001), by Joan MacLeod, and a novel, The Beckoners by Carrie Mac.

 The case was also the subject of a thesis published in a 2004 book, titled Girls' Violence; Myths and Realities.
 Sheila Batacharya, the author of the thesis "Racism, 'Girl Violence' and the Murder of Reena Virk", discusses the case from a feminist perspective and examines why the argument from media and the police that the murder was not racially motivated may not have been entirely accurate.
 Batacharya also argues that the narrative of "girl violence", which academics, policymakers, and journalists have asserted is evidenced by Virk's murder, obscures other investigations and explanations surrounding this murder.

 The case was the subject of the 2005 book Under the Bridge: The True Story of the Murder of Reena Virk by Rebecca Godfrey.
 In 2007, it was announced that Reese Witherspoon had acquired film rights for the book, with plans to adapt it into a movie with her production company, Type A Films.
 In 2010, filming for the movie was said to begin in 2011, but the project stalled in development.

-Reena's father, Mr. Manjit Virk, wrote a book about the murder of his daughter: Reena: A Father’s Story (2008), which is highly critical of the B.C.
+Reena's father, Manjit Virk, wrote a book about the murder of his daughter: Reena: A Father’s Story (2008), which is highly critical of the B.C.
 Ministry of Children and Family Development and the B.C. justice system; Reena was murdered under the voluntary care of the Ministry, yet no apology was given or responsibility taken.

 In December 2010 and 2012, students from Walkerville High School in Windsor, Ontario, performed a play based on the death of Reena Virk for members of the community, as well as the Virk parents.

 In 2015, Soraya Peerbaye published a series of poems dedicated to the murder of Reena Virk entitled Tell: poems for a girlhood.
 The book was shortlisted for the 2016 Griffin Poetry Prize.

 The 2021 detective novel Beneath Devil's Bridge by Loreth Anne White was inspired by the case.

 In 2022, filmmaker Quinn Sheppard was announced to be adapting Rebecca Godfrey's book into a TV miniseries.
 The series Under the Bridge premiered on Hulu on April 17, 2024.
 Reena Virk was portrayed by Vritika Gupta, with Riley Keough starring as Godfrey.
 The miniseries ran for eight episodes, from April 17 to May 29, 2024.